HaiseKen05/capstone_yataki/README.md

 ```

 ## 📖 Usage Guide
--Initial Setup
+- Initial Setup

--Power up the IoT device (e.g., ESP32).
+- Power up the IoT device (e.g., ESP32).

--Ensure the device is connected to Wi-Fi and sending data to the backend.
+- Ensure the device is connected to Wi-Fi and sending data to the backend.
--Using the Mobile App
+- Using the Mobile App
--Launch the app on your device.
+- Launch the app on your device.
--Log in using your account credentials.
+- Log in using your account credentials.
--View the Dashboard for:
+- View the Dashboard for:
--Real-time data visualization
+- Real-time data visualization
--Summary statistics
+- Summary statistics
--Navigate to the Forecasting tab to check predictions.
+- Navigate to the Forecasting tab to check predictions.
--Check Battery Health to monitor performance.
+- Check Battery Health to monitor performance.

+---
 ## 🤝 Contributing

 We welcome contributions!